JonathanYuan23/CV-maker/README.md

 # CV-maker

-App built with React which lets you customize and download your own CV.
+App built with React and the React-PDF library which lets you customize and download your own CV.
 Currently only with forms for personal information, work, education and skills.

 [Live Demo](https://jonathanyuan900.github.io/CV-maker/) :point_left: